Essential Exercises for Hyrox Competitors

 Strengthen the Posterior Chain

-Key exercises:
+Key Exercises:

 Romanian Deadlifts

 Focus on hinging at the hips while keeping the back straight.
-This strengthens hamstrings and glutes while teaching proper hip movement.
+This strengthens the hamstrings and glutes while teaching proper hip movement.

 Glute Bridges

 Lie on your back with knees bent and feet flat.
-Push through your heels to lift hips off the ground, squeezing glutes at the top.
+Push through your heels to lift your hips off the ground, squeezing your glutes at the top.
 This activates the glutes and improves hip stability.

 Back Extensions